arholleran/csci334project/README.md

 If you're using Google Colab, these are already available by default.

-## How to Run
+## How to Run (if need be)
-1. Open the notebook in [Google Colab]
+1. Open the notebook in Google Colab
 2. Run each cell in order (top to bottom)
-3. Review the outputs and focus primarily on Model 1
+3. Look at the output and focus primarily on Model 1

 ## Author
 Created by Anthony Holleran and Madison Montgomery